 While contemporary social workers are skilled at recognising both mental and physical issues, such as recommending stair lift installation in the home or identifying the onset of depression, more needs to be done to improve social work so that it caters for the increasing range of social issues that affect elderly residents in the country.

 While it is hoped that there will be an increased focus on gerontological social work following the publication of this academic study, ensuring home life and daily tasks are as accessible as possible through the installation of Handicare mobility aids can revolutionise daily life.
-Bathroom assistance such as level access walk in showers is another way in which Handicare can help with the maintenance of independence alongside current social care practices.
+Bathroom assistance such as level access walk in baths and showers is another way in which Handicare can help with the maintenance of independence alongside current social care practices.

 Image Credit: asbruff (flickr.com)